TIBCOSoftware/snappy-examples/README.md

 logs, pre-aggregating the logs and ingesting into the built-in in-memory columnar store (where the data is stored both in 'exact' form as well as a stratified sample).
 We showcase the following aspects of this unified cluster:
-- Simplicity of using the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes) to model streams in spark.
+- Simplicity of using the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes) to model streams in Apache Spark.
 - The use of Structured Streaming API to pre-aggregate AdImpression logs (it is faster and much more convenient to incorporate more complex analytics, rather than using map-reduce).
 - Demonstrate storing the pre-aggregated logs into the SnappyData columnar store with high efficiency.
-While the store itself provides a rich set of features like hybrid row+column store, eager replication, WAN replicas, HA, choice of memory-only, HDFS, native disk persistence, eviction, etc we only work with a column table in this simple example.
+While the store itself provides a rich set of features like hybrid row+column store, eager replication, WAN replicas, high-availability, choice of memory-only, HDFS and native disk persistence, eviction, etc, We only work with a column table in this simple example.
 - Run OLAP queries from any SQL client both on the full data set as well as sampled data (showcasing sub-second interactive query speeds).
 The stratified sample allows us to manage an infinitely growing data set at a fraction of the cost otherwise required.

 ### Ad Impression Analytics use case
 We borrow our use case implementation from this [blog](https://chimpler.wordpress.com/2014/07/01/implementing-a-real-time-data-pipeline-with-spark-streaming/)
 \- We more or less use the same data structure and aggregation logic and we have adapted this code to showcase the SnappyData programming model extensions to Spark.
-We have also kept the native Spark example using structured streaming for comparison.
+For comparison, we are also having the [native Spark example](src/main/scala/io/snappydata/adanalytics/SparkLogAggregator.scala) using structured streaming.

 Our architecture is depicted in the figure below.

-We consider an adnetwork where adservers log impressions in [Apache Kafka](http://kafka.apache.org/).
+We consider an adnetwork where AdServers log impressions in [Apache Kafka](http://kafka.apache.org/).
 These impressions are then aggregated using [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) into the SnappyData Store.
 External clients connect to the same cluster using JDBC/ODBC and run arbitrary OLAP queries.
 As AdServers can feed logs from many websites and given that each AdImpression log message represents a single Ad viewed by a user, one can expect thousands of messages every second.
 It is crucial that ingestion logic keeps up with the